- Who We Serve

 Guessford and team quickly connected with the WizeHive team and found a true solution in the Zengine platform.

 “Zengine is the complete package,” says Guessford.
 “It has both a really good front-end for students and faculty to submit, but we reviewers also have an interface that is really nice, and we could actually do things after the award and manage the program.
 No other software we looked at had that complete full-lifecycle package.

 "What’s really nice about Zengine is that we can get emails sent automatically through it, we can do things quickly and efficiently, and we can maintain the program through its full lifecycle.
 It was important for us to not have to use multiple systems, and with Zengine it’s really seamless.”

-Zengine was able to streamline the OSCAR team’s processes so much, in fact, that turnaround time on two of the grants were cut in half.
+Zengine was able to streamline the OSCAR team’s processes so much, in fact, that turnaround time on two of the grants was cut in half.

 With the impetus for the investment in a new grants management system being program management, Guessford was pleased with how quickly he and the team saw improvements and efficiencies come to life.

-But for all the improvements Zengine has brought to the internal team, Guessford is also thrilled with how the new system has impacted the student applicant experience as well.
+But for all the improvements Zengine has brought to the internal team, Guessford is also thrilled with how the new system has impacted the student applicant experience.

 “Because of the seamless interface, applications aren’t a hurdle for students now,” he says.
 “We wanted to make sure all students are able to apply and have access, and software shouldn’t be a hurdle.
 With our older system, it was.
 Zengine has opened up that access.
 We’ve had zero questions about navigation, and we used to get a lot each cycle.”